kenrector/sigma-cpv-kit/README.md

 ## Logging on
 Time share logons are enabled by the ON keyin at the Operator Console (OC).
 Activate the OC with CTL-P and at the prompt type ON 107 to set the number of online users to 107.
 The system is now up and prepared for users to log on.

-Open a window to serve as the user terminal interface and start the telnet application, or putty, or what have you.
-Connect to localhost port 4000 or one of the other ports defined in the sigma.ini file.
+The number 107 is based on the amount of users supported by the swap device less the number of required ghost jobs started at system boot, (121 - 14). you can choose a lesser value.

+This CP-V installation is configured with COC lines 0-5 and 10 configured for particular types of terminals and printers.
+The remaining lines are configured as VT-100 type terminals.
+The sigma.ini file includes simh V4 attach commands that allow one to select which lines you will connect to based on port number.
+Simh V3 has a different method of selecting lines.

-This CP-V installation is configured with hardwired communication lines that recquire a BREAK signal to start the LOGON process.
+The COC lines, except 0-5 and 10, are configured as hardwired connections that recquire a BREAK signal to start the LOGON process.
 To send a BREAK signal from the telnet application, enter the telnet command mode by typing CTL-] and then the command 'send break'.
 To avoid this and set the communication lines to non-hardwired, enter simh and type DEP 114a 0 to store 00000000 in the hardwired line flags.
 This will set the first 32 lines to automatic mode and a logon prompt will be issued when they connect.

-The sigma.ini file includes mux attach options for the mux lines 0-5 and 10 and a mux attach for port 4000.
-If you telnet to port 4000 you will be connected to the next available line following line 5, but skipping line 10.
-You should be greeted by the salutation,
+Use telnet, putty or your favorite telnet client to connect to CP-V on port 4000 and send the break command.
+You will be assigned to the next available line and receive the salutation;

 HI, TCP-V HERE - ANDREWS C0F
 09:55 AUG 23,'80 ON WEST   USER# C     LINE# 6
 LOGON PLEASE:

-Telnet to one of the dedicated lines, 0-5 or 10 will get you connected as a non-VT100 terminal.

 ## Boot from disc
 You can boot CP-V from the swap disc with the simh boot command, boot dpb0.
-Each time you reboot you will need to do the ON 107 keyin.
+Each time you reboot you will need to do the ON 107 and other setup keyins.

 ## SUPER
 SUPER is the CP-V tool used to create and maintain user account parameters.
 The SUPER on the cpcp.tap PO tape is a modified version developed by Andrews University.